0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 - Ethereum, BNB and Polygon API endpoints.
 These are URL addresses pointing to a reader node on the mainnet for the respective blockchains (
   You should use a source you find trustworthy)
   .
 [This user made guide](https://docs.google.com/spreadsheets/d/1Eql-c0tGo5hDqUcFNPDx9v-6-rCYHzZGbITz2QKCljs/edit#gid=0)
+  has a provider list and further information about endpoints.

+???+ note

-  has a provider list and further information about endpoints. **Note** that this config structure has been updated to a map `chainConfigs`, that maps a chain to its endpoint, see the example below for details.
+    The chain endpoints config has been updated such that the chain endpoints now reside in a map, `chainConfigs`, see the config example below for details.

 - The IP, port and network public key of at least one other producer on the format `networkPublicKey:ip:port`, e.g. `02fe8d1eb1bcb3432b1db5833ff5f2226d9cb5e65cee430558c18ed3a3c86ce1af:172.2.3.4:9999`.
 The location of other known producers should be obtained by reaching out to the community.